 But during dinner service one night during his first season at the resort, Noble noticed the chef was struggling.

 Noble finished dinner service and went on to be the chef for the next three seasons.

 Noble’s skills did not go unnoticed as word spread in the area.
-Justin Farr, Dent’s manager, enjoyed several meals at Noble’s restaurant.
+Justin Farr, Dent Island’s manager, enjoyed several meals at Noble’s restaurant.

 “Drew really knows how to work with the ingredients in the region and give guests a truly exceptional experience,” Farr said.